Skip to main content

 Guláš (Goulash)

-Slovak version of the Hungarian classic - beef stew with peppers, onions, and paprika.
-Served with bread dumplings (knedľa) or lokše.
+The Slovak take on the Hungarian classic: beef stew with peppers, onions, and paprika.
+It comes with bread dumplings (knedľa) or lokše.

 Zemiakové Placky